The College of St. Scholastica

 Examines contemporary trends that are pushing toward increasing political and economic cooperation among European states.
 In addition, the course will explore forces at work that are resisting tendencies toward European unity.
 The course includes geographical, cultural, social, political and economic elements.

 Introduces the student to the complex issues concerning contemporary Latin America.
 Students will explore current topics and events from a multidisciplinary point of view.
+Taught in English.

 Surveys 20th century Russia against the background of its rich history.
 Focuses on the political, cultural and intellectual history of this giant country with an emphasis on comparisons with its European neighbors.

 A course in Health Humanities and cultural competency.
 It proceeds from the premise that since a person’s experience of health and illness is highly dependent on his or her culture, cultural understanding is essential for humane health care in today’s multicultural societies.
 The course aims to help students achieve cultural competency, with particular attention to the development of culturally competent communication skills.
 It analyzes the influence of culture on human experiences of health and illness, and on health beliefs, values, and healthcare practices.
 Through interactive exercises, case studies, interviews, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
 Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings.

 An examination of what kinds of international institutions are best suited to deal with global environmental problems; the role of nongovernmental organizations; and the relationship between varying models of development and the environment.
 Particular attention is given to a series of case studies that focus on indigenous peoples and environmental issues as well as the nature of environmental racism.